 As well as hosting one of New Zealand’s oldest mountain biking networks, this area is brimming with forest walks, beautiful lakes and the impressive Pohutu Geyser.
-‘Pohutu’ means explosion and it ‘explodes’ up to 20 times daily.
+‘Pohutu’ means explosion and it ‘explodes’ up to 20 times a daily.
 Spend the day hiking, climbing or taking a bike ride before slipping into the famous mud pools at the end of the day and relaxing in the surroundings of the natural beauty you have been soaking up all day.
 An experience unlike any other, you’ll be wondering why you didn’t come here sooner.

 In addition to all of the natural beauty, don’t miss the unique cultural experiences on offer here.
-The area is home to a living Maori village and the New Zealand Māori Arts and Crafts Institute where you can learn about Maori culture and try your hand at traditional carving and weaving.
-Round the adventure off with a taste of the local cuisine – a meal cooked in a traditional way on hot stones called Hangi.
+This area is home to a living Maori village and the New Zealand Māori Arts and Crafts Institute where you can learn about Maori culture and try your hand at traditional carving and weaving.
+Round off the adventure with a taste of the delicious, local cuisine – a meal cooked in the most traditional way possible: on hot stones called Hangi.

 Beyond Rotorua are the lesser-known wonders that are the Welcome Flat Hot Pools on the Copland Track.
-Here, they boast four pools of varying temperatures, surrounded by forest glades, mountain peaks and alpine woodland.
-Access to the pools is at the end of the trail so be prepared for a steady hike: the reward justifies the effort.
+These are just as spectacular and boast four pools of varying temperatures, surrounded by forest glades, mountain peaks and alpine woodland.

 New Zealand is a truly spectacular country and showcases the beauty of the planet like nowhere else.
 Those keen on exploring the great outdoors cannot fail to be enchanted by Mother’s Nature work – the perfect combination of dramatic adventure and pure relaxation.